healchow/transaction-manager/README_en.md

 Data Persistence Layer: No database is used yet; only in-memory caching is used to store data.

+> In the future, databases such as MySQL may be used to store data.
+This project supports the ability to extend the caching layer through plugins, which can be controlled via the `service.storage.type` parameter.

 ## Architecture Overview

 This service is developed based on the SpringBoot 3.2.3 framework, using Spring's event listening mechanism to asynchronously handle deposit, withdrawal, and transfer transactions, improving the throughput of the transaction system.